 Enter the priority matrix

-Easy to use and low tech, the matrix can be applied to any task list that you have.
-It helps you divide up your tasks and decide how to tackle them.
+Easy to use and low tech, the matrix can be applied to any task list that we have.
+It helps us divide up our tasks and decide how to tackle them.

 Take a sheet of paper and sketch out the grid below.

 Our grid is divided into four sections which we'll get into in a moment.
 First a quick note on the difference between important and urgent.

 The difference between these two is subtle, but crucial for success with this tool.
 Importance refers to priority and attention whereas urgency refers to timeliness.

 So section by section let's run through the classification.